 County Attorney Michael Field said the process is completely legal and has been done successfully—most recently in 2002 and 2010—by unions seeking collective bargaining rights.

-"It's really a problem because there is so little time to collect the signatures," said White Campbell, who last fall helped spearhead an unsuccessful attempt to petition the County Council redistricting plan to the ballot.
+"It's really a problem because there is so little time to collect the signatures," said White Campbell, who last fall helped spearhead an to the ballot.

 "As long as the law stays the way it is, petitioning a bill to referendum will be a difficult job," said White Campbell.